About the Columbia River: Above Grand Coulee Dam

 The free-flowing headwaters of the Columbia River are located in the Canadian Rockies where snowmelt and spring water fill Columbia Lake near British Columbia's border with Alberta.
 From the headwaters, the river flows 600 miles downstream and swells behind Grand Coulee Dam.
 Grand Coulee is the first of 14 dams along the Columbia River.

-Below are summaries of key EPA projects in the upper part of the Columbia River basin, from the U.S.-Canada border to Grand Coulee Dam.
+Below are summaries of several key environmental projects in the upper part of the Columbia River basin.

 Bunker Hill Superfund Site